 - Law and Public Economics

 - Industrialization and Development economics

 - Economic Geography and Money

-We welcome extended abstracts in English or in German of 300 to 600 words which outline your research question, methodological and theoretical approach, interim results and their relevance in light of the above topics.
-Presentations will take place online on September 15, 2021.
+We welcome extended abstracts in English or in German of 300 to 600 words which outline your research question, methodological and theoretical approach, interim results, and their relevance in light of the above topics.
+Presentations will take place on September 11, 2023.
 You will have 30 minutes to present and 15 minutes for discussion.
-Presenters will have to provide a Zoom link for their presentation or a link to a different videoconferencing software that listeners can access freely.
-This allows scholars from all over the world to participate in our conference.
-We will match papers with similar topics to create parallel sessions.
+Presentations will take place preferably on site in Berlin but attending and presenting virtually will be made possible.